MicrosoftDocs/data-tools/azure-data-studio/what-is-azure-data-studio.md

 **Use SQL Server Management Studio if you:**

 - Are doing complex administrative or platform configuration.
-- Are doing security management, including user management, vulnerability assessment, and configuration of security features.
+- Are doing security management, including user management, vulnerability assessment, and configuration of security features.Need to make use of performance tuning advisors and dashboards.
-- Performance tuning advisors and dashboards need to be made use of.
 - Use database diagrams and table designers.
 - Need access to Registered Servers.
 - Make use of live query stats or client statistics.